klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - Could you explain what is the purpose of frameworks like React, Vue, Angular?
   - Coding using these frameworks lets you declaratively express the dependency of displayed elements on the data state of the application, so you only need to write code that will render html for a given variable values instead of imperatively updating every component when data it depends on changes.

-- What does it mean when object is immutable?
-  - Its fields cannot change.

 - How would you get the value of a specific URL query parameter from address bar?
   - Expected answer: using new URL(window.location.href).search or new URLSearchParams(window.location.search)